The Science Behind Insentials

 Smart Collagen Shot 10g

 Yes.
-In Belgium, notification with the FPS Public Health is mandatory before a supplement can be placed on the market.
-Health claims must also be approved by EFSA following scientific assessment.
+In Belgium, notification to the FPS Public Health is mandatory before a supplement can be placed on the market.
+Health claims must also be approved by EFSA after scientific evaluation.
 Only then may they be used.

 The debate is more about enforcement: whether every player actually complies with those rules.
 That is a legitimate discussion.
 But the framework exists, and we operate fully within it.

-Our products fall under European legislation, one of the strictest frameworks in the world.
-That means: notification requirements, EFSA assessment of claims, maximum limits for vitamins and minerals, and strict labelling obligations.
+Our products fall under European regulations, one of the strictest frameworks in the world.
+This means: notification requirements, EFSA assessment of claims, maximum limits for vitamins and minerals, and strict labelling obligations.

-Risks do exist in the market, but with illegally imported products that lack European approval.
-All Insentials products are notified with FASFC and comply with Belgian and European legislation.
+Risks do exist in the market, but with illegally imported products without European approval.
+All Insentials products are FASFC-notified and comply with Belgian and European legislation.

-Food remains the foundation.
-That is not up for debate.
-But eating healthily does not guarantee that you get everything your body needs.
-Sciensano documents structural deficiencies in the Belgian population for vitamin D, folic acid, iodine and omega-3.
+Nutrition remains the foundation.
+That is not debatable.
+However, healthy eating does not guarantee that you get everything your body needs.
+Sciensano documents structural deficiencies in the Belgian population for vitamin D, folic acid, iodine, and omega-3.

-For specific groups like pregnant women, older adults, vegetarians targeted supplementation is scientifically recommended, not optional.
-And even with a balanced diet, factors such as limited sun exposure, chronic stress and gut absorption capacity all play a role.
-Supplementation is not a replacement for food.
-It is targeted support where needed.
+For specific groups such as pregnant women, the elderly, and vegetarians, targeted supplementation is scientifically recommended.
+Even with a balanced diet, factors such as limited sun exposure, chronic stress, and the absorption capacity of the gut play a role.
+Supplementation is not a substitute for nutrition.
+It is targeted support where necessary.

-Partly a fair point.
-When supplements are promoted as a replacement for a healthy lifestyle, or when claims go beyond what the science supports, that criticism is justified.
+When supplements are promoted as a replacement for a healthy lifestyle, or when claims go beyond what science permits, that criticism is justified.

-But science clearly supports the added value of specific supplements in specific contexts: folic acid during pregnancy, vitamin D in winter, iron when deficient.
-The relevant question is not supplements: yes or no, but when, for whom and at what dose.
-That is precisely the starting point of Insentials.
+However, science clearly supports the added value of specific supplements in specific contexts: folic acid during pregnancy, vitamin D in winter, iron for a deficiency.
+The relevant question is not supplements: yes or no, but when, for whom, and in what dose.
+That is precisely the starting point for Insentials.

 That depends on what you mean by "compare".
-A supplement and a medicine both act on physiological processes but they do so in fundamentally different ways, with different goals and a different legal framework.
+A supplement and a medicine both act on physiological processes, but they do so in a fundamentally different way, with different objectives and a different legal framework.

-A good example is GLP-1 medication such as semaglutide (Ozempic).
+A good example is GLP-1 medication like semaglutide (Ozempic).
 These are clinically registered medicines, developed for the treatment of type 2 diabetes and obesity, with strong pharmacological effects on satiety and weight.
-They fall under strict pharmaceutical legislation and require medical supervision.
+They fall under strict drug legislation and require medical follow-up.

-Certain ingredients in food supplements such as DNJ from mulberry leaf can also influence related mechanisms, such as glucose absorption after a meal.
-This is scientifically supported and legitimate to communicate.
+Certain ingredients in food supplements, such as DNJ from mulberry leaf, can also affect related mechanisms, such as glucose absorption after a meal.
+This is scientifically substantiated and legitimate to communicate.

-But a supplement does not replace medication.
+But a supplement does not replace a medicine.
 It is not a treatment for a disease.
 The mechanisms of action sometimes overlap; the clinical context and effect size do not.
-Supplements are support.
+Supplements are supportive.
 Not therapy.

 References